nelkui/todolist/README.md

    Get connection string tutorial: https://www.mongodb.com/docs/guides/atlas/connection-string/

-2. Fork or Clone
+2. Clone
-   Fork or clone this project from Github to get your own copy of it.
+   clone this project from Github to get your own copy of it.

 3. Create .env file
    create `.env` file at the root of project, inside .env file add `DB_CONNECT` as env variable then paste your MongoDB Atlas connecting string: